Animatron/player/doc/API.md

 > ♦ `builder.remove % (what: Element | Builder) => Builder`

 You may permanently remove some element from scene if you want.
 Just call `remove()` method at any of its parents.
 But it is a slow operation (the deeper element distance from callee is, the operation slower), please just use it if you really know what you want to do.
 If you want to disable an element (completely), just call [`b().disable()`](#elements-interactions).
+Also, as for `disable()`, please note that removing element stops all its calculations, so there is no chance for logic or something to be called when it was removed, even if its band is infinite.

 ### Shapes